 13. Can I obtain a record of what happened at a meeting?

 Minutes are prepared and distributed to members of the committee following meetings.
 Records of meetings, after approval with corrections noted, are available to the public upon request.

 14. Where can I find more information?

-For more information, please consult the CCBFC Policies and Procedures 2009 document, which is available on request.
+For more information, please consult the CCBFC Policies and Procedures 2016 document.